 Plan Ahead To Be Prepared

 I think most parents would like to see their children go to college.
 Despite the rising cost of a college education, it is still clear that your average college graduate has far more earning capacity than your non graduate.
 Most of us want our kids to reap the personal growth of the college years as well as to be set up for a better income.
 The challenge that stumps many of us parents is how and when to start saving for college.

 My daughter isn’t sure what she wants to be but she thinks maybe a rocket scientist could be cool.
-Well, I think she would be a fantastic engineer and so encourage her to do well in math and science.
+Well, I think she would be a fantastic engineer and so I encourage her to do well in math and science.
 I buy her books about Space and take trips to the Space Center.
 Furthermore, I help her believe in herself and her abilities.
 I show her space movies and introduce her to friends in that field.

 I tell her that college will be such an amazingly fun time for her- full of hard work and great friends.
-An opportunity for her to learn more about what moves her and a chance for her to get the tools to meet her goals.
+An opportunity for her to learn more about what moves her.
+It will be a chance for her to get the tools to meet her goals.
 She is an amazing girl and I want her to have every opportunity.
 I want her to work hard now and earn scholarships.
 This is the best kind of financial aid because it doesn’t have to be repaid.
 Scholarships and grants are available from at the federal level, the state level, from private companies, and from the colleges themselves.
 Tennessee (my state) has the HOPE scholarship for entering freshmen with a minimum of a 21 ACT (980 SAT), and an overall weighted minimum 3.0 grade point average (GPA).

 When To Start Saving For College- #TakeSimpleSteps